aboutcode-org/scancode-workbench/README.md

 ScanCode Workbench is based on [Electron](https://electron.atom.io/) and will be the primary desktop/GUI tool for using nexB’s [AboutCode tools](https://github.com/nexB/aboutcode).
-This app works on Windows, OS X and Linux operating systems.
+This app works on Windows, OS X, and Linux operating systems.

 ![ScanCode Workbench](https://scancode-workbench.readthedocs.io/en/develop/_images/scancode-workbench-chart-summary.gif)